david3214/Page-Interaction-Manager/README.md

-if you go to fast the queue will empty before you can refil it and will need to wait a few seconds once you are done using the bot get the delete-bot route to free up some memory The interface for the program is a google sheet.
+if you go to fast the queue will empty before you can refil it and will need to wait a few seconds once you are done using the bot get the delete-bot route to free up some memory The interface for the program is a google sheet. area id is the numbers of your area email

 Example:
 church_username->Tom